nikolanoxon/CarND/T1P2_traffic_sign_classifier/writeup.md

 Greyscaling was beneficial because it reduced the image channels from 3 to 1, effectivly reducing the number of inputs by 1/3.
 It was justified in that, for traffic signs, color does not add meaningful value this specific kind of object detection.
 Traffic signs are designed to stimulate "glance value" via shape and color for a human observer.
 However a CNN does not require the glance value benefit of color.
 And in fact all traffic signs are readily distinguishable from each other in B&W.

 Normalization was performed second so that the mean and variance of each input would be 0 and 1 respectivly.
 This normalization of the inputes allows the weights to have similar values, which in turn improves the ability of the CNN to learn.
 All preprocessing was done with OpenCV methods.
-Here is an example of a traffic sign image before and after preprocessing.

-![alt text][image9]
-![alt text][image2]

-#### Step 2: Augmentation
+##### Step 2: Augmentation

 Per the methods found in [LeCann's Paper on Traffic Sign Recognition]['http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf'], I also included augmented data to the original data set.
 Intuitivly this makes sense.
 By adding random perturbations to the original image, the robustness of the CNN to see identify signs in different situations is improved.
 The addition of augmented data resulted in significant improvement of the validation accuracy (see Section 4).
-The augmentations used were the following:
+All augmentations used were performed using OpenCV using the following:
 - X and Y translation of +/-2px
 - Rotation about the center of +/-15deg
 - Skew of the X and Y axes by +/-2px

 ![alt text][image9]

+![alt text][image2]

 ![alt text][image3]